 During the discovery phase, clients provide a sitemap – a table of contents for how their pages will be organized.
-This determines wireframing, a no graphics, no frills visual of the website’s homepage-basically the requirements for each page.
-The client authorizes the way the page is laid out and it moves into design.
-It’s important to note that design can change from the way a wireframe is laid out- typically this is decided upon by the Creative or Art Director.
+This determines wireframing, a no graphics, no frills visual layout of the website’s homepage – basically what the client needs on each page.
+The client authorizes the way the page is laid out and the site moves into design.

 A web developer takes the web designer’s plans and makes them work – just like a builder uses an architect’s blueprint.
-The web development is typically done on a stage website that is separate from the current, live website so that nothing is impacted throughout the redesign process.
+Web development is typically done on a stage website that is separate from the live website so nothing is impacted throughout the redesign process.

 QA Testing a Website and Go Live